 Cat-Enthusiast Wants To Know If Planting 400 Catnip Seeds Will Attract The Neighborhood Felines To Play On The Yard

-Here's the orginal post by OP:
+Here's the original post by OP:

-After reading the post, the most pressing question is: what's the reason behind OP's catnip inspired landscaping?
+After reading the post, the most pressing question is: what's the reason behind OP's catnip-inspired landscaping?

 The simple answer is love and chaos